sachin-duhan/network-analysis-using-graph-theory/README.md

-# Instagram network analysis
+# Network Analysis using Graph Theory

-This project helps us to better understand our Instagram network by detecting and analysing clusters within our Instagram friends.
+This project helps us to better understand our social media network by detecting and analysing clusters within our social media friends.

 ## Data collection
 Follower and followee lists are collected using [Instaloader](https://instaloader.github.io).
 Two users are considered to be connected when they are following each other so that the graph is non-directional.
 My network only includes users whom I connect with.